 Whether you’re dealing with your advocates or regular customers (the ones who have not signed up for your advocacy program), using any one of these five ways to grow your online customer reviews will get you the results you’re looking for.

-However, keep in mind that people generally respond better to ‘asks’ from those companies and individuals that first invest a bit of time into building a relationship with them.
-Before you barge into someone’s inbox or phone with a request, make sure that they either know and like you, or that you delivered an out-of-this-world purchasing experience and post-purchase service.
+Before you barge into someone’s inbox or phone with a request, make sure that they either know and like you or that you delivered an out-of-this-world purchasing experience and post-purchase service.

-To maximise your number of positive online reviews, make sure that you ask for them at the right moment in time.
+To maximize your number of positive online reviews, make sure that you ask for them at the right moment in time.